Škoda Auto: Škoda

 After World War I, the Laurin & Klement company began producing trucks, but in 1924, after running into problems and being affected by a fire on their premises, the company sought a new partner.

-Meanwhile, Akciová společnost, dříve Škodovy závody (Limited Company, formerly the Škoda Works), an arms manufacturer and multisector concern in Plzeň, which had become one of the largest industrial enterprises in Europe and the largest in Czechoslovakia, sought to enlarge its nonarms-manufacturing base, so acquired Laurin & Klement in 1925.
+Meanwhile, Akciová společnost, dříve Škodovy závody (Limited Company, formerly the Škoda Works), an arms manufacturer and multisector concern in Plzeň, which had become one of the largest industrial enterprises in Europe and the largest in Czechoslovakia, sought to enlarge its non-arms-manufacturing base, so it acquired Laurin & Klement in 1925.
 It also started manufacturing cars in cooperation with Hispano-Suiza.
 Most of the later production took place under Škoda's name.

 An assembly line was used for production from 1930 onwards.
-In the same year, a formal spin-off of the car manufacture into a new company, Akciová společnost pro automobilový průmysl or abbreviated ASAP, took place.
+Also in 1930, a formal spin-off of the car became a new company, Akciová společnost pro automobilový průmysl or abbreviated ASAP, happened.
 ASAP remained a wholly owned subsidiary of the Škoda Works, and continued to sell cars under the Škoda marque.
-Apart from the factory in Mladá Boleslav, it included also the firm's representation, sales offices, and services, as well as a central workshop in Prague.
+Apart from the factory in Mladá Boleslav, it also included the firm's representation, sales offices, and services, as well as a central workshop in Prague.
 At the time, the car factory in Mladá Boleslav covered an area of 215,000 m2 and employed 3,750 blue-collar and 500 white-collar workers.

+In 1932, ASAP-Škoda in Mladá Boleslav, Bohemia, produced a type Škoda 932 prototype of a streamlined 4-seater two-door car with a rear air-cooled flat-four engine designed by Karel Hrdlička and Vsevold Korolkov.
+This car's bodywork closely resembled the small car designs yet to come.

 After a decline caused by the economic depression, Škoda introduced a new line of cars in the 1930s, which significantly differed from its previous products.
 A new design of chassis with backbone tube and all-around independent suspension was developed under the leadership of chief engineer Vladimír Matouš and modelled on the one first introduced by Hans Ledwinka in Tatra.
-First used on model Škoda 420 Standard in 1933, it aimed at solving insufficient torsional stiffness of the ladder frame.
+First used on model Škoda 420 Standard in 1933, it aimed at solving the insufficient torsional stiffness of the ladder frame.

 The new design of chassis became the basis for models Popular (845–1,089 cc), Rapid (1,165–1,766 cc), Favorit (1,802–2,091 cc), and Superb (2,492–3,991 cc).
 While in 1933 Škoda had a 14% share of the Czechoslovak car market and occupied third place behind Praga and Tatra, the new line made it a market leader by 1936, with a 39% share in 1938.